NCAR/CAM/doc/source/users_guide/input-datasets.rst

 <https://wiki.ucar.edu/display/camchem/Emission+Inventories>`__.

 Specifying emissions is different when using HEMCO for emissions handling.
-HEMCO is an option in CAM-chem, and is required for CESM-GC.
+HEMCO is an optional emissions option for CAM-chem, and is a required emissions option for CAM-GC.
 Emissions sources, update frequency, and other configurable options are specified in the HEMCO configuration file specified in the namelist.

-For CESM-GC this file is copied from the GEOS-Chem source code to the case directory where it can be edited prior to run submission.
+When running CAM-GC this file is copied from the GEOS-Chem source code to the case directory where it can be edited prior to run submission.

 ----------------------------
 Species with emissions (CAM)